 A Contract of Indefinite Duration (CID) affords the holder the same rights and entitlements as a permanent teacher, except that their salary is based on the number of hours they teach per week.
 A CID holder on 18 hours or more per week is paid a full-time salary.

-If you have been employed on four successive fixed-term contacts in the same school and meet other criteria, you may be entitled to a Contract of Indefinite Duration (CID).
+If you have been employed on two successive fixed-term contacts in the same school and meet other criteria, you may be entitled to a Contract of Indefinite Duration (CID).
 Click here for more information on CIDs.

 The Protection of Employees (Part-Time Work) Act, 2001